alexansari101/saclib/README.md

 # saclib

 An efficient C++ implementation of Sequential Action Control for rapid online control of nonlinear dynamic systems.
-The software is used to develop constrained optimal controls online that drive nonlinear robots according to an objective function, i.e., it is similar to nonlinear receding horizon control.
+This header-only library computes constrained optimal controls online to drive nonlinear robots according to an objective function, i.e., it is similar to nonlinear receding horizon control.

 The code closesly follows the reference in the **Citations** section.